 The Pump House Brewpub was opened in downtown Moncton, New Brunswick, Canada on September 3, 1999 by Shaun Fraser and his wife Lilia.
 The first beers on tap at that time were Cadian Cream Ale, Fire Chief's Red Ale, Muddy River Stout and Pail Ale.
 All of which are still popular to this day.
 Later that year they launched Blueberry Ale as a seasonal beer, but it was such a hit that they very quickly brought it into the regular rotation and haven't stopped brewing it since.

 The brewpub and the beer grew so popular that expansion was necessary.
 In July 2002, a brewing and bottling plant was built outside the city centre and production began that same year.

 Currently the Pump House, with over 50 full-time employees, distributes beer across New Brunswick, Nova Scotia, PEI, Newfoundland & Labrador, Alberta, British Columbia and Ontario.
-Business is so good that plans are in the works to franchise the pub and introduce a line of food products.
 Never content to rest on the laurels, the technical teams are developing new brands each year.